skuhl/opengl-examples/help/README.txt

 === Libraries used by these programs
 ===

+OpenGL 3.0 or higher (required) - OpenGL is available on all Linux machines.
+To check the version of OpenGL on your computer, run "glxgears | grep version".
+Ignore any lines that say "glx" and the other version numbers should indicate which version of OpenGL your machine supports.
+The program "glxgears" is also typically available on Linux.
+It is a simple OpenGL program that shows spinning gears and can be used to verify that OpenGL is working properly on your machine.

 GLEW (required) - Some functions are only available in newer versions of OpenGL.
 When you write a modern OpenGL program, many of the functions that you call did not exist in older versions of OpenGL.
 GLEW allows you to access those functions easily without extra work on your part.
 It also makes it easier to determine which OpenGL features are supported on the computer you are running the program on.
  - For a guide to install GLEW, see: GLEW-INSTALL.txt
  - Homepage: http://glew.sourceforge.net/
  - License: https://github.com/nigels-com/glew/blob/master/LICENSE.txt

 Freeglut (required) - OpenGL doesn't provide a cross-platform way to create a window that you can draw on.
 Freeglut is one cross platform library that makes it relatively easy to create windows, handle mouse/keyboard inputs, etc. in a cross-platform way.
 It is an older library and not actively developed anymore.
 A new, but similar, alternative is GLFW.
 To install Freeglut, look for packages named freeglut, freeglut-dev in your package manager and install those packages.
 An earlier version of a similar library, called GLUT should be avoided and may not work with this software.
 Although GLUT and freeglut are often used interchangeably, this code relies on features only in freeglut.
+ - For a guide to install Freeglut, see FREEGLUT-INSTALL.txt
  - Homepage: http://freeglut.sourceforge.net/
  - Freeglut license: https://github.com/dcnieho/FreeGLUT/blob/git_master/freeglut/freeglut/COPYING

-ImageMagick (optional, necessary to load textures from image file) - OpenGL doesn't provide a way for you to load common image files.
+ImageMagick's MagickCore library (optional, necessary to load textures from image file) - OpenGL doesn't provide a way for you to load common image files.
 If you want textures, your program must read, parse and interpret different image file types.
 ImageMagick supports nearly every kind of image file format you can find.
+ - For a guide to install ImageMagick, see IMAGEMAGICK-INSTALL.txt
+ - Version 6.7.5-5 (circa 2012) or higher is recommended; the brightness of images in older versions may be incorrect.
  - Homepage: http://www.imagemagick.org/
  - ImageMagick License: http://www.imagemagick.org/script/license.php